Traumatic Brain Injury and Car Accidents

 Together, we cover:

-Databases maintained by the National Highway Traffic Safety Administration (NHTSA) suggest about one of every 61 car occupants in tow-away car crashes receives a mild traumatic brain injury (which is usually a concussion).
+Databases maintained by the National Highway Traffic Safety Administration (NHTSA) suggest about one of every 61 car occupants in tow-away car crashes receives a mild traumatic brain injury.
 But there’s reason to think that number is low.
 Research shows that over half of concussions may be missed in emergency room settings, which means the true number could be closer to one in 26 odds of a concussion after a car accident.

 One peer-reviewed study found that nearly 90% of people with concussions didn’t recognize they had one, even though they were experiencing ongoing symptoms related to their head injuries.